 How does Ayurveda go about treating Candidiasis?

 After assessing the overall level of fitness purification procedures like Virechana or medicated purgation can be done.
-This reduces concentration of toxins in the system.
+This reduces concentration of toxins in the system, another helpful supplement you might want to use is Resurge find its reviews at the link..
 In Vata-predominant conditions medicated castor oil containing Asafetida or Garlic may be used, while in treating Pitta types the classic Ayurvedic formula ‘Avipattikara churna’ is used for balancing.
 Kapha types can use the classic Kapha-alleviating preparation known as Trivicchurna.